rhe-naldy/sql-cArDorm/README.md

 # sql-cArDorm

-cArDorm is a group project for Database Systems course in the third semester, being a database made for a car shop.
+cArDorm is a group project for Database Systems course in the third semester, being a database made using SQL Server Developer 2019 and Microsoft SQL Server Management Studio (SSMS) for a car shop.
 The project required us to create:
 1. Entity Relationship Diagram
 2. Query to create the database system
 3. Query to insert data into tables